Complexity of Shift Bribery in Committee Elections: SNTV, Bloc, and k -Borda

-We form an instance of Borda-\textsc{Shift-Bribery} as follows.
-We let the candidate set be where $F(G)$, $D'$, and $D''$ are sets of special dummy candidates.
-For each vertex $v$, we let $F(v)$ be a set of $\Delta - \delta(v)$ dummy candidates, and we let $F(G) = \bigcup_{v \in V(G)}F(v)$ and $F(V,{-i}) = \bigcup_{v \in V^{(i')},i'\neq i}F(v)$.
-We will specify $D'$ and $D''$ later.
-For each vertex $v$, we define the partial preference order $S(v)$ to be $v \pref E(v) \pref F(v)$.
-For each color $i$, we define $R(i)$ to be a partial preference order that ranks first all members of $D'$, then all vertex candidates of colors other than $i$, then all edge candidates corresponding to edges that are not incident to a vertex of color~$i$, then all dummy vertices from $F(V,-i)$, and finally all candidates from~$D''$.
+For each color $i$, we define $R(i)$ to be a partial preference order that ranks first all members of $D'$, then all vertex candidates of colors other than $i$, then all edge candidates corresponding to edges that are not incident to a vertex of color~$i$, then all dummy vertices from $F(-i)$, and finally all candidates from~$D''$.